Fitbit Sense vs. Versa 3: we compare Fitbit smartwatches

 Smartwatch features

-Like sports and fitness tracking, the Versa 3 and Sense give you an identical experience when you tap into their smartwatch features.
+Like sports and fitness tracking, Versa 3 and Sense give you an identical experience when you tap into their smartwatch features.

 These watches work with Android phones and iPhones, giving you the ability to view phone notifications, download watch faces and apps, make payments using Fitbit Pay and pile on music from your collection or supported services like Deezer and Pandora.